devcarlosperez/CanAccesible/docs/technologies.md

 ## External APIs

 - **Nominatim API (OpenStreetMap)**: Used in the backend for **reverse geocoding**.
 It converts geographic coordinates (latitude and longitude) provided by the user (when reporting an incident) into a human-readable address (street, city, etc.), which is then stored with the incident details.
-- **LibreTranslate API**: Used in the frontend to provide **automatic translation** of blog articles.
+- **MyMemory API**: Used in the frontend to provide **automatic translation** of blog articles.
 It allows users to translate article titles and descriptions from Spanish to English directly within the interface.

 ---